craigsheen/date_output/README.md

 Current options are:

-:seperator => string::  This is the seperator used between the numbered dates.
+	seperator :: string - This is the seperator used between the numbered dates.
 If you do not specify this the default of "/" will be used.

 ## Contributing